Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 In particular, depending on the client you choose to impersonate using the `clientName` and `clientVersion` properties, the response may contain slightly different data, or just fail to resolve altogether for certain videos.
 This, of course, can be leveraged to your advantage — which is why we specifically used the `ANDROID` client in the example above — but I'll explain that in more detail later on.

 After you receive the response, you should find a JSON object that contains the video metadata, stream descriptors, closed captions, activity tracking URLs, ad placements, post-playback screen elements — basically everything that the client needs in order to show the video to the user.
-It's a massive blob of data, but to make things simpler I've outlined only the most interesting parts below:
+It's a massive blob of data, so to make things simpler I've outlined only the most interesting parts below:

 ```json
 {